ory/docs/docs/docs/ecosystem/styleguide/styleguide.md

 ## Videos

-Adding Ory YouTube video tutorials to the documentation is highly encouraged, unless the video is outdated.
+Adding Ory video tutorials to the documentation is highly encouraged, unless the video is outdated.
 Videos should not replace documentation, but complement or illustrate it.
 If content in a video is fundamental to a feature and its key use cases, but isn't adequately